-2.06.06 Unless it is an institution of higher education, each agency must purchase IT commodity items in accordance with the IT commodity purchasing program guidelines.
+- 2.06.06 Unless it is an institution of higher education, each agency must purchase IT commodity items in accordance with the IT commodity purchasing program guidelines.

-○ In compliance
+- O In compliance

-○ Exempt (IHEs only)
+- O Not in compliance

-2.06.07 A state agency that owns, licenses, or maintains computerized data that includes sensitive personal information shall comply, in the event of a breach of system security, with the notification requirements of Section 521.053, Business and Commerce Code and Sec.
-2054.1125, Texas Government Code.
+- O Exempt (IHEs only)

-O No breach of sensitive personal information has occurred since September 1, 2009
+- 2.06.07 A state agency that owns, licenses, or maintains computerized data that includes sensitive personal information shall comply, in the event of a breach of system security, with the notification requirements of Section 521.053, Business and Commerce Code and Sec.
+2054.1125, Texas Government Code. - \bigcirc In compliance - O Not in compliance - \odot No breach of sensitive personal information has occurred since September 1, 2009